NEST-Protocol/NEST-Fi-User-Guide/README.md

 #### Cost

 - 0.2% of the position size for opening/closing
-- 0.2% of the position size of limit orders, 15 NEST execution fee
+- When opening a position with a limit order, besides 0.2% position fee, additional 15 NEST will be charged for the limit order execution.
-- 0.2% of the position size of stop orders, 15 NEST execution fee
+- When closing a position with a stop order, besides 0.2% position fee, additional 15 NEST will be charged for the stop loss/take profit order execution.

 ### Options